Therapy is just one tool in your toolbox:

 Faith Harper’s sweary mini-guides on everything from how to make boundaries to evidence based strategies to support people with anxiety or depression.

-Set Boundaries, Find Peace: A Guide to Reclaiming Yourself, by Nedra Glover Tawwab
+Set Boundaries, Find Peace: A Guide to Reclaiming Yourself by Nedra Glover Tawwab

-This is a solid gold book – readable, not over long, specific and full of advice to help you understand your own boundaries, how to make and keep them, and what to do in the face of roadblocks.
-I recommend this a lot.
+Boundaries.
+What even are they?
+This is a readable and practical primer to help you understand your own boundaries, how to make and keep them, and what to do in the face of roadblocks.
+I recommend this book often.

-From the publisher’s website: âOnly a few decades ago, scientists considered the brain to be fixed or âhardwiredâ and considered most forms of brain damage, therefore, to be incurable.
-Dr. Doidge, an eminent psychiatrist and researcher, was struck by how his patientsâ own transformations belied this and set out to explore the new science of neuroplasticity by interviewing both scientific pioneers in neuroscience, and patients who have benefited from neuro-rehabilitation.
+From the publisher’s website: ‘Only a few decades ago, scientists considered the brain to be fixed or ‘hardwired’ and considered most forms of brain damage, therefore, to be incurable.
+Dr. Doidge, an eminent psychiatrist and researcher, was struck by how his patients’ own transformations belied this and set out to explore the new science of neuroplasticity by interviewing both scientific pioneers in neuroscience, and patients who have benefited from neuro-rehabilitation.
 Here he describes in fascinating personal narratives how the brain, far from being fixed, has remarkable powers of changing its own structure and compensating for even the most challenging neurological conditions.
-Doidgeâs book is a remarkable and hopeful portrait of the endless adaptability of the human brain.â – OLIVER SACKS
+Doidge’s book is a remarkable and hopeful portrait of the endless adaptability of the human brain.’ – OLIVER SACKS

-From the publisher: “How do you feel when you bite into a pear, wear a feather boa, stand in a noisy auditorium, or look for a friend in a crowd?
+Living Sensationally by Winnie Dunn From the publisher: “How do you feel when you bite into a pear, wear a feather boa, stand in a noisy auditorium, or look for a friend in a crowd?
 It’s likely that one of these situations would be pleasant for you, and perhaps one would be unpleasant.
 Some people will adore the grainy texture of a pear, while others will shudder at the idea of this texture in their mouths.
 Touching a feather boa will be fun and luxurious to some, and others will bristle at the idea of all those feathers brushing on the skin.
 Noisy, busy environments will energize some people, and will overwhelm others.
 These different reactions reflect people’s individual sensory patterns, which in turn affect the way we react to everything that happens to us throughout the day.
+The author helps readers to find their own patterns and the patterns of those around them, and then offers suggestions for harnessing this knowledge to make their lives more in synch with their sensations.Living Sensationally provides practical sensory ideas for individuals, families and businesses.
+Armed with the information in Living Sensationally, people will be able to pick just the right kind of clothing, job and home and know why they are making such choices.”

 Waking the Tiger: The Innate Capacity to Transform Overwhelming Experiences by Peter A. Levine.